-A people born into slavery
+Israel: A people born into slavery

-The story of Passover begins with a people born into slavery.
+The Passover story begins with a people born into slavery.
 The children of Abraham, the father of faith, had become Pharaoh’s subjects.
 For generations they were forced to build his kingdom, the greatest and most powerful of its time.
 Eventually, none of them knew any other life than that of a slave.
 And unless God would intervene, their fate was sealed, without escape, without hope of ever being free.

 Moses – the deliverer

 In Genesis 15:16 we read that when God deemed the time to be right, he put an end to Israel’s bondage.
-In Moses, survivor of a royal-decreed mass-infanticide, God sent an unusual hero and unconventional deliverer: Moses had a stammer and shun away from public speech, and instead of invading Egypt with an army, he came with nothing but a shepherd’s staff.
+In Moses, survivor of a royal-decreed mass-infanticide, God sent an unusual hero and unconventional deliverer: Moses had a stammer and shun away from public speech.
+And instead of invading Egypt with an army, he came with nothing but a shepherd’s staff.

 Moses was one of the Israelites, yet not really.
 Though his parents were slaves, he never was, but instead grew up in Egypt’s Royal palace until the day he left its luxuries and splendour behind and joined his brothers and sisters, making bricks, exposed to the task masters’ whip.